parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-300-nepi-ng-install.md

 <!------------ SSHAGENT ------------>
 <div id="SSHAGENT" class="tab-pane fade" markdown="1">

-## Note on ssh and ssh-agent
+### ssh and ssh-agent

-`nepi-ng` **does not require** a native ssh client to be installed on your laptop, as it uses the great `asyncssh` library instead.
+`nepi-ng` **does not require** a native ssh client to be installed on your laptop, as it uses the great [`asyncssh` library](https://github.com/ronf/asyncssh) instead.
 However, it is recommended to have one installed, if only for running an ssh agent, as using ssh repeatedly is almost impossible without an ssh-agent.

 You will see that in all the code of these tutorials, there is no option to specify an alternate key.
 This is because all the examples